 - Tap Storage.

-- Clear cache and then data.
+- Clear all data.

 Solution 5 – Uninstall updates from the Google app